-Theodore DeWeese is interim dean of the medical faculty and CEO, Johns Hopkins Medicine.
-Dr. DeWeese is the Sidney Kimmel Professor of Radiation Oncology and Molecular Radiation Sciences, and is professor of oncology and urology at the Johns Hopkins University School of Medicine.
+Theodore DeWeese is dean of the medical faculty and CEO, Johns Hopkins Medicine.
+Dr. DeWeese is The Sidney Kimmel Professor in Radiation Oncology and Molecular Radiation Sciences, and is professor of oncology and urology at the Johns Hopkins University School of Medicine.
 His areas of clinical expertise include prostate cancer, radiation oncology and urological oncology.

 He and his colleagues focus their research on developing new ways to enhance radiation-induced killing of prostate cancer cells.
 This includes development of novel, prostate cancer-targeted RNA molecules as well as new ways to modulate androgen receptor signaling.
 He and his colleagues also developed the first adenoviral gene therapy trial for prostate cancer, using a common cold virus to target cancer cells while leaving normal cells unharmed.

 Dr. DeWeese earned his M.D. from the University of Colorado Health Sciences Center.
 He completed his residency at The Johns Hopkins Hospital, serving as chief resident, and performed a laboratory research fellowship at the Johns Hopkins Oncology Center and the James Buchanan Brady Urological Institute.